 If you’re like “holy sh*t, Megan, this makes so much sense, tell me more, tell me more…”

 I want you to LIVE.
 Counting calories and spending all your time in the kitchen sucks, and it’s really the entire reason I created the 30-Day Metabolism Makeover.
-I also have this crazy good free webinar that I created all about cravings and why we have them and how to biologically stop them in their tracks (using science!).

 Let me tell you, forgetting your calorie counting app and applying science to your diet instead of math is FREEING.
 And it WORKS.
 And as much as it’s a catch-phrase these days, it really is a lifestyle.
 It allows an incredible amount of flexibility in your diet and your life.
 Also, definitely check out PHFF!
 Healthy Eating is Stupid Easy and The Blood Sugar Diet for more goodies on this topic.